varabyte/kobweb/README.md

 <div style="background-color:black">
 ```

-Meanwhile, any given html page can reference a list of stylesheets which can define a bunch of styles, where each style
+Meanwhile, any given HTML page can reference a list of stylesheets which can define a bunch of styles, where each style
 is tied to a selector (a rule which _selects_ what elements those styles apply to).

 A concrete example of a very short stylesheet can help here: